NoahMSchool/SwiftPlanets/WRITEUP.md

 I will also make small quality of life improvements that make explanations more true to what is actually happening

-** Move into design   show tree of navigation **
-These screens should include:
-* Menu (for selection)
-* How to use (explains how to use the program)
-* About Graphs (Teaches the user about graphs using a text page (not the simulation)
-* Graph/Galaxy Builder (Allows the user to create/select/generate graph)
-* Simulation (Performs the Graph Traversal Algorithms on the generated graph

 ### Limitations of Solution

 It may not be a very accurate simulation of the universe as there are many factors that are likely not included.
 Humans have not even explored another planet, so we do not know what it takes to explore a universe.